BHBarlow/GoLang-NetworkMapper/README.md

 ```

 ## Notes
-- Running this script requires **root privileges** on some systems.
+- Running this script may require **root privileges** on some systems.
 - Use responsibly and ensure you have permission before scanning any network.

 ## License